ASICS legit check: how to spot a real sneaker

 The Gel-Kayano 14 is currently the most copied ASICS model.
 Several specific points allow for quick differentiation.

 The toe box: the original has a relatively narrow and rounded toe box at the front.
-Copies consistently produce a wider and squarer shape.
+Counterfeits consistently produce a wider and squarer shape.
 Look at the shoe from the front or laid flat.

 Metallic overlays: some colorways of the Kayano 14 feature metallic finishes on the side panels.
 On the original, the shade is uniform with no stains or variations between the two shoes.
 On fakes, color discrepancies or matte stains are common.

 The SKU code for the Kayano 14 is in the form of an alphanumeric code like 1201A019-100 (for the White/Steel Grey colorway).
-Make sure it matches exactly on the inner label and the box sticker.
+Make sure it matches on the inner label and the box sticker.

 See the best prices on the Gel-Kayano 14